Grapevine Nursing Home Abuse Lawyer

 Abuse cases can both civil and criminal in nature.
 Many acts of elder abuse are a crime, which is prosecuted by the state.
 A conviction could result in imprisonment and hefty fines.

 The victim of nursing home abuse also retains a right to file a civil suit against their abuser.
 Instead of jail time, this claim could result in monetary compensation from the abuser or even the facility.
-A diligent Grapevine attorney could assist with filing a nursing home abuse lawsuit.
+A diligent Grapevine lawyer could assist with filing a nursing home abuse lawsuit.

 There can be multiple people or entities responsible for an act of abuse.
 Not only is the abuser responsible, but the facility itself could also be on the hook.
 If the abuser was an employee acting within the scope of their employment, a resident could sue them both.
 A nursing home facility could also be on the hook for compensation if they were negligent in their hiring or management practices.
-A knowledgeable Grapevine nursing home abuse attorney could pursue a claim against any of the parties responsible for the abuse.
+A knowledgeable nursing home neglect attorney in Grapevine could pursue a claim against any of the parties responsible for the abuse.

 Dealing with the fallout of nursing home abuse can be difficult for any family.
 While criminal investigations can take time and are not always conclusive, your loved one has the right to pursue a civil action against their abuser.